 |PE ratio (TTM)||233.19|

 |Earnings date||20 Aug 2018 - 24 Aug 2018|

 |Forward dividend & yield||N/A (N/A)|

-Salesforce.com (CRM) reported earnings about a month ago.
+Salesforce (CRM) reported earnings 30 days ago.
 What's next for the stock?
 We take a look at earnings estimates for some clues.

 Salesforce.com Inc. Chief Executive Officer Marc Benioff rejected calls from employees to reconsider business ties with U.S. Customs and Border Protection over the separation of immigrant families, saying the company’s software isn’t involved in the agency’s policy at the U.S.-Mexico border.
 It is immoral,” Benioff wrote Wednesday in a memo to Salesforce employees obtained by Bloomberg News.

 Investors pursuing a solid, dependable stock investment can often be led to salesforcecom inc (NYSE:CRM), a large-cap worth US$98.95b.
 Doing business globally, large caps tend to have diversified revenue streamsRead More...

 Several Silicon Valley CEOs expressed disappointment in the U.S. Supreme Court’s decision on Tuesday to uphold President Trump’s travel ban.